 - a) Will the WG create a CA document as part of the WG balloting process as described in Clause 13? - b) If not, explain why the CA document is not applicable - A CA document is not applicable because the proposed project is not a wireless project.

 Broad Market Potential

 Each proposed IEEE 802 LMSC standard shall have broad market potential.
 At a minimum, address the following areas:

-- a) Broad sets of applicability. - b) Multiple vendors and numerous users.
+a) Broad sets of applicability.